caltechlibrary/ezid_update/README.md

 replacing username and password with your actual credentials.

+## Testing

+python update_from_cd.py

 ## TCCON

-python2.6 tccon.py extracts info from the TCCON doi and updates doi links
+python tccon.py #extracts info from the TCCON doi and updates doi links